NIH Proposals and Policies

 2. Obtain correct software

-b) To convert word documents into pdf files for attachments you will also need Adobe Acrobat Professional or other software that does conversions (e.g., cutePDF is also recommended by NIH).
+Make sure you have the current version of software before you begin working on your proposal. b) To convert word documents into pdf files for attachments you will also need Adobe Acrobat Professional or other software that does conversions (e.g., cutePDF is also recommended by NIH).
 Adobe Reader is not sufficient.
 Professional is available at a reduced rate for Georgia State employees.

-3. Download appropriate grant application
+3. Thoroughly review appropriate grant application.

-5. Complete grant application
+4. Complete grant application

-7. Error-free submission requirement
+6. Error-free submission requirement

-9. Grants.gov error check
+7. Grants.gov error check